kite-sdk/kite-docs/introduction-to-datasets.md

 Partitioning is optional, because there are times when partitioning is not the most efficient solution.
 However, you should always consider partitioning as a best practice when planning your dataset.

-You define your partition strategy in JSON format and apply it when you create your dataset.
-See [Partitioned Datasets][partition-strategy].
+You define your partition strategy in [partition strategy JSON format][psjf] and apply it when you create your dataset.
+See [Partitioned Datasets][ps].

-When using the API, you define your dataset in the [`DatasetDescriptor.Builder`][datasetdescriptor-builder].
+When using the API, you define your dataset in the [`DatasetDescriptor.Builder`][ddb].

-For example, you can use the CLI command [`partition-config`][cli-partition-config] to define a partition strategy using name:value pairs to specify that the dataset should be partitioned on a timestamp (`ts`) field by year, month, and day.
+For example, you can use the CLI command [`partition-config`][clipc] to define a partition strategy using name:value pairs to specify that the dataset should be partitioned on a timestamp (`ts`) field by year, month, and day.

 ```
 user@work:~$ kite-dataset partition-config ts:year ts:month ts:day -s rating.avsc